 Frequently Asked Questions

-The animal may still be in the area after wildlife removal but we will animal proof your home and they will not be able to re-enter the attic space or walls.
+After wildlife removal the animal may still be in the area, but we will animal proof your home and they will not be able to re-enter the attic space or walls.
+Guaranteed.

 If babies are present they will never come to harm and will never be permanently separated from their mother.
 In many cases, we need to remove babies from the attic space by hand and then place them outside of the entry in our heated Bad Company Wildlife Eviction baby box where the mother can easily relocate them once she has been evicted from your home.

 Yes.
 We will replace damaged vents, shingles or soffit panels once the animal has been evicted.
 If any major repairs are required we can refer you to one of the many professionals in our broad network of local businesses.

 In most cases no. A builder or roofing contractor’s priority is to ensure the home is weather proof, not animal proof.
 Some roofing contractors may have good intentions by installing “critter proof” roof vents when in fact such a thing doesn’t exist.
 Only a professional wildlife removal company can truly animal proof your exterior of your home.